microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-profile.md

 ---
-title: "profile resource type"
+title: "network access profile resource type"
-description: "A profile is a container for forwarding or filtering policies."
+description: "A profile is a container for forwarding policies."
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access
 doc_type: resourcePageType
 ---

-# profile resource type
+# network access profile resource type

 Namespace: microsoft.graph.networkaccess

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A profile is a container for forwarding or filtering policies.
+A profile is a container for forwarding policies.
 This is an abstract type.